Here are all the lighthouses I’ve come across on my coastal walk. Click on the picture to find out more about each one.

 The fact that a lighthouse got rammed by a ship in the night perhaps suggests it wasn’t doing its job particularly well, but it was decided to stick with it anyway, and repairs were made, which involved partially dismantling the stone tower.
 Over 200 stone blocks were taken to a worksite on the beach and numbered so that they could be reassembled in place.
 Repair works were completed in May 2017.

 A fascinating 1948 recording of the lighthouse keeper is available online here.

 Heysham South Pier Lighthouse

-This 6m active lighthouse was built in 1904 and is situated at the end of a long walk along the seaward side of Heysham Nuclear Power Station at the end of the south pier – the walk is a dead end so don’t bother unless you’re really into lighthouses.
+This squat little lighthouse was built in 1904 and is situated at the end of a long walk along the seaward side of Heysham Nuclear Power Station at the end of the south pier – the walk is a dead end so don’t bother going to see it unless you’re really into lighthouses.
 I didn’t know that.

 It has a green light as it is on the starboard side when entering the port.
 It is a cylindrical cast-iron tower with a lantern and gallery.
-It is still active, and is operated by Peel Ports Heysham.
+Despite its dilapidated appearance, it is still active, and is operated by Peel Ports Heysham.

 Morecambe jetty lighthouse